 This grain- and gluten-free recipe features nutrient-dense whitefish and salmon meal, providing high-quality protein and essential omega-3 and -6 fatty acids for a healthy coat and skin.

-Packed with wholesome ingredients like sweet potatoes, spinach and pumpkin, it delivers natural fiber, antioxidants, and essential vitamins to support digestion and overall wellness.
+Packed with wholesome ingredients like sweet potatoes, spinach and pumpkin, it delivers natural fiber, antioxidants and essential vitamins to support digestion and overall wellness.

 The addition of glucosamine and chondroitin promotes joint health, while chelated minerals and added taurine enhance nutrient absorption and cardiovascular function.